lightstep/servicenow-cloud-observability-datasource/README.md

 (🚧 UPDATE IMAGE)
 ![Start Change Intelligence from Grafana](./images/docs/graf_metciStart.png)

-**NOTE:** _The Lightstep Observability Data Source operates on a per-project basis.
-To enable the plugin for multiple Lightstep projects, follow these instructions for each project._

 ## Prerequisites

 You'll need the following to enable and use the plugin: